mylvmbackup

 The user who invokes mylvmbackup must have sufficient filesystem permissions to create the LVM snapshot and mount it.
 This includes read/write access to the backup directory.

-It also requires several other external programs: GNU tar and gzip to back up and compress the data, LVM utilities (lvcreate, lvremove and lvs) to create and remove the LVM snapshot, and the system utilities mount and umount. rsync may be used in place of tar and gzip.
+It also requires several other external programs: GNU tar and gzip to back up the data, LVM utilities (lvcreate, lvremove and lvs) to create and remove the LVM snapshot, and the system utilities mount and umount.
+Please note that mylvmbackup requires Linux LVM Version 2 or higher.
+It does not work on LVMv1, as this version does not support writable snapshots.

 Optionally, rsync or rsnap may be required instead of tar and gzip, depending on which backup type you choose.